duncanmcclean/simple-commerce/docs/upgrade-guide.md

 {{ /sc:cart }}
 ```

-### Medium: Gateway fieldtype
+### Low: Gateway & Shipping Method fields (Automated)

-Included in Simple Commerce v3 is a 'Gateway Fieldtype' which allows you to view the gateway used for a specific order, along with information around the payment itself.
-New sites will get the Gateway fieldtype by default but it's recommended you also add it to your existing order blueprint.

-1. Go into the Control Panel, click into 'Blueprints'
-2. Edit your order blueprint, add the 'Gateway' fieldtype.
-Remember to use the handle of `gateway`, otherwise it won't work.

-Now, when you view orders, you'll see information around the particular payment.
+During the upgrade process, Simple Commerce added two new fields to your Order blueprint.
+A **Gateway** field and a **Shipping Method** field.
+These fields should hopefully be useful for your CP users to be able to see the gateway/shipping method that's being used for an order.

+The fields will automatically be pushed into the Sidebar of the Order blueprint, you may move it as you wish.

-> **Note:** When using the Stripe Gateway, only new orders will show any payment information, due to some required data we were not previously storing.
+> **Note:** When using the Stripe Gateway, past orders will show 'Unknown' as the payment ID.
+Future orders will show the payment ID as expected.

-### Medium: Shipping Method fieldtype

-In addition to the Gateway fieldtype, Simple Commerce also comes with a 'Shipping Method fieldtype' so CP users can see which shipping method has been selected for the current orders.

-New sites will get the Shipping Method fieldtype by default but it's recommended you also add it to your existing order blueprint.

-1. Go into the Control Panel, click into 'Blueprints'
-2. Edit your order blueprint, add the 'Shipping Method' fieldtype.
-Remember to use the handle of `shipping_method`, otherwise it won't work.

-Now, when you view orders, you'll be able to see the selected shipping method.

 ### Low: Higher System Requirements